Yiranluc/Wordle/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+# Writeup

+## What were some challenges you faced while making this app?

+## Given more time, what additional features, functional or design changes would you make

+If given more time, we want to add a game mode that allows the friends of the player to propose a random english word and let the player guess it on our website.
+It can increase interactivity between friends and add more fun to the game.

+## What assumptions did you make while working on this assignment?

+## How long did this assignment take to complete?

+4 days in total.

 ## Other Available Scripts

 ### `npm test`